LiaoLabATDartmouth/BIOLOG_Data_Processing/README.md

 - SGR_Pvalue: Paired-sample t-test of SGR between the current well and the A1 well
 - GrowthStatus: For each metric, positive growth (`+`) is assigned when the mean fold change is >= `fc_cutoff` and the p-value is < `pvalue_cutoff`.
 Otherwise, negative growth ('-') is assigned.
 The growth status of all three metrics is then combined into a 3-letter string in the order of Endpoint approach, AUC approach, SGR approach.
 For example, `++-` indicates positive growth determined by the endpoint OD approach and AUC approach, but negative growth determined by the SGR approach.

 The `Summary` sheet reformats the `GrowthStatus` column from the `All` sheet to faciliate growth status comparison across strains.
-It lists only the metabolites where at least one strain shows growth as determined by at least one approach.
+It lists only the metabolites where at least one strain shows positive growth as determined by at least one approach.